BlueUmbrella51/42_fillit_bitwise/README.md

-1. A map will never have to be bigger than 16 by 16 places The maximum of 26 tetrominoes that each contain 4 occupied spaces means that any solution will have a maximum of 104 occupied spaces
+1. A map will never have to be bigger than 16 by 16 places The maximum of 26 tetrominoes that each contain 4 occupied spaces means that any solution will have a maximum of 104 occupied spaces.
 A map of size 16 will have 256 available spaces.
 Therefore, a map of this size would allow for 152 unoccupied spaces in the solution, which is a loss of space of roughly 60%.
 The nature of the tetrominoes makes it impossible to account for that much inefficiency in filling the map.

-2. A map will never be smaller than the square root of the number of (assumed to be square) tetrominoes times four (the number of spaces it occupies)
+2. A map will never be smaller than the square root of the number of (assumed to be square) tetrominoes times four (the number of spaces it occupies).

 Our algorithm consists of the following steps:
-1. Every tetromino is converted to a bit mask
+1. Every tetromino is converted to a bit mask.
 First, we create a bit mask out of every tetromino.
 Then we translate the tetromino so that it is in the most upper-left position in a four by four grid.
-2. We create a map with the calculated minimal size
+2. We create a map with the calculated minimal size.
-2. We recursively place all tetrominoes in the map in the following way:
+3. We recursively place all tetrominoes in the map in the following way:
-  1. We check whether a tetromino's width of height if bigger than the map size If not, we increase the map size
+    1. We check whether a tetromino's width or height is bigger than the map size.
+    If so, we increase the map size.
     2. If we are working with large maps, we calculate whether the space that is available could theoretically fit the number of tetrominoes that still need to be placed.
   If not, we increase the map size.
-  3. We check whether a tetromino fits at the current x and y coordinate we are looking at in the map If not, we shift through all available coordinate in the map until we either:
+    3. We check whether a tetromino fits at the current x and y coordinate we are looking at in the map
+  If not, we shift through all available coordinates in the map until we either:
-    + Find a place where it fits
+        * Find a place where it fits
     If this is the case, we put the tetromino in the map and move on to the next one
-    + Get to the bottom-right corner of the map
+        * Get to the bottom-right corner of the map
     In which case we break out of a level of recursion and remove the last placed tetromino, then continue looking for a place for the tetromino that leads to a solution.